sujaygarlanka/gen-ai-poc/README.md

 ### Using the CLI Tool

-The CLI tool provides two commands for working with Amazon Q agent and GitHub.
+The CLI tool provides three commands for working with Amazon Q agent and GitHub.

 #### Create Command (Full Workflow)